 As you explore different ways of composing photos.
 Stick with these.
 As you identify the results you love the most, use those more.

 This can help you develop your own style, especially if you photograph the same type of subject often.

-This is especially important when you are taking photos for an assignment or client.
+But ensure you also get some “safe” shots.
+Take a few photos using more conventional composition techniques.
+This is especially important ware taking photos for an assignment or client.

-Many times you will be able to see patterns in the way photographers compose their images.
+Ask yourself what it is that you like about the compositions.
+Many times you can see patterns in how photographers compose their images.

 Also, build up your own set of composition ideas and techniques.
 Keep the ones that create the most interesting photos and use them often.
 You will see your photography and composition skills improve!